peaBerberian/peaberberian.github.io/apps/README.md

 application listings in the desktops (e.g. earlier apps might be put before as desktop icons or in the start menu).

+The build script will check that file for most mistakes and abort the build operation if it detects unknown options or options in the wrong format, to make sure the file is well-formed.

 The following properties can be set for each application:

 - `"id"` (`string`, mandatory): unique identifier for the application, which